shadowc/jsfusion/docs/06_Event_Handling.md

 ## Emitting your own custom events from a controller

-If you need to emit a custom event to be caught from an element or a controller upward in the tree, you can use the handy `emit` function
+If you need to emit a custom event to be caught from a DOM element or a controller upward in the tree, you can use the handy `emit` function
 shortcut:

-`JavaScript`
 ```javascript
 export default class extends Component {
     myFunc() {